The Kohn Algorithm on Denjoy-Carleman Classes: The Denjoy-Carleman Quasianalytic Classes

-Such a class $C^\R_M (U)$ or $C_M (U)$ satisfying the Denjoy-Carleman Theorem is called a Denjoy-Carleman quasianalytic class.
+Such a class $C^\R_M(U),$ $C_M(U),$ $C^\R_M (x_0),$ or $C_M (x_0)$ satisfying the Denjoy-Carleman Theorem is called a Denjoy-Carleman quasianalytic class.
 We have just one more condition to impose on $M,$ and we will have described completely the Denjoy-Carleman quasianalytic classes on which we will consider the equivalence of types.
-This condition guarantees that both $C^\R_M (U)$ and $C_M (U)$ are closed under differentiation.
-The result is originally due to Szolem Mandelbrojt and can be found as Corollary 2 to Theorem 1 of \cite{thilliez}:
+This condition due to Szolem Mandelbroit guarantees that $C^\R_M(U),$ $C_M(U),$ $C^\R_M (x_0),$ and $C_M (x_0)$ are all closed under differentiation: